File Watching and Atomic Replacement

 Why rename() Is Atomic on POSIX

-If B already exists, its old inode is dereferenced and its link count is decremented.
-Processes that already had B's old inode open via a file descriptor can still read from it because the data is not deleted until the last fd is closed and the link count reaches zero.
-Any process opening B after the rename gets the new inode.
+If B already exists, its old inode loses a link.
+Processes that already opened the old B can keep reading it through their file descriptors.
+The data is removed only after the last descriptor closes and the link count reaches zero.
+New opens of B after the rename get the new inode.

 Why the Same Filesystem Is Required

-Docker environments often expose this split because /tmp might be a different mount from your application's data directory.
-The same issue appears when os.tmpdir() returns a path on a tmpfs ramdisk while your data lives on a persistent volume.
+Docker environments often expose this split. /tmp may be a different mount from the application data directory.
+The same issue appears when os.tmpdir() is on tmpfs while your data lives on a persistent volume.

 Permissions After Rename